vanhongts/movies_demo/README.rst

 We create a file index.html and stored it in AWS S3.
 From index.html, we wrote some jquery function to call Aws Api Gateway.

 This example used PynamoDB to access DynamoDB, aws lambda python to write code, Serverless framework to deploy to aws cloud.
-We hope that is helpful for you